thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 - Market question (String up to 200 characters)
 - Market data sources (String up to 200 characters, can basically be a url linking to a page that will show the result on maturity)
 - An array of positions participants can assume (up to 8 positions supported of type String)
-- End of positioning phase (timestamp)
+- End of positioning phase (timestamp - minimum 8 hours for positioning)
 - Type:
           - `Fixed Ticket` (same ticket price for anyone, min 10 sUSD), needs amount to be specified
           - `Open Bid`  (min 10 sUSD)